 The more time you go without dentures or other missing tooth replacements, the more risk you run of losing additional teeth.
 Without the support of all your teeth, the remaining healthy teeth shift faster and become weaker.

 If you’re missing teeth but haven’t addressed the need for dentures yet, now is the time to investigate treatment options with Dr. Marchbanks.
-Call our office today!
+Call our dentist office in Arlington TX today!